 Day 1: Spring is a nice time of year to experience the many attractions the Carolinas have to offer.
 We begin by traveling east through Missouri to Fairview Heights, IL, for night.

-2: Today we cross southern Illinois and western Kentucky on our way to Barboursville, WV.
-Night in Barboursville.
+2: Today we cross southern Illinois and western Kentucky on our way to Ashland.
+Night in Ashland.

 3: Just after crossing into North Carolina we arrive in Mount Airy, hometown of Andy Griffith and the inspiration for Mayberry on his popular television show.
 A brief city tour will acquaint us with some of the places Andy frequented in childhood.
 Later we continue to Raleigh for the night.